Our verdict

 Sufficient breathability

-Wearers with sweaty feet have nothing to worry about.
-A good number of the shoe's testers report that the upper of the Free Metcon 5 is breathable and keeps the foot well-ventilated all the time.
+Wearers with sweaty feet have nothing to worry about as we discovered that the upper of the Free Metcon 5 is breathable and keeps the foot well-ventilated all the time.

 Nike Free Metcon 5 (3/5) vs. Reebok Nano X2 (4/5)